ByMikiii/TwitchLoyalty/README.md

 # Twitch Loyalty App
-Every user gets 1 loyalty point for every 1 minute watched.
+Every user gets one loyalty point for every minute watched.
 Users can use these points to buy some rewards on the website.
 ❤️❤️❤️